PoonLab/courses/GradPythonCourse/Readings/MaintainableCode.md

 ### Variable naming conventions

 In my "bad" script, I used a lot of single- and double-letter variable names that had no clear association with their intended role.
+(This actually made it difficult to write the code, because I kept forgetting what specific variables were supposed to represent.)
 This line is particularly horrible:
 ```python
 jj = filter(lambda xx:xx in a,x)
 ```